 - Patrons are encouraged to conduct their business quickly and efficiently.

-- Sitting areas are unavailable with the exception of public computer stations.
+- Indoor sitting areas are unavailable with the exception of public computer stations.

 PRECAUTIONS IN PLACE